-A: If you have not received an e-mail from our office by the posted decision date, you may e-mail us at firstname.lastname@example.org and include your mailing address and a fax number (if available).
+A: If you have not received an e-mail from our office by the posted decision date, you may e-mail us at firstname.lastname@example.org and include your email address.
 Please do not call our office with this particular inquiry as we are unable to provide any applicant information over the phone.

 The decisions are made in late February for Ph.D. applicants and late March for Master's applicants.

 A: Deferrals are granted on a case by case basis and usually for only compelling reasons.
 If granted, generally PhD admits can only defer admission for a year and MS admits for a quarter.
-Deferral petition requests are due by April 11 for PhD admits and by April 30 for MS admits.
+Deferral petition requests are due by April 11 for PhD admits and MS admits.
 Requests for deferrals should be sent to Jayanthi Subramanian at email@example.com.
 Co-terms cannot defer admission.

 A: You have to identify all the courses you are counting towards the "major" requirement and find the average GPA of all those courses.
 If you have a double major, you need to calculate two different GPAs based on the separate group of courses that are being used to meet the requirement.